If your realtor hasn't mentioned these important issues, you need to dig a little deeper on your own.

-It is not unusual for condos managed by these types of companies to average occupancy rates of 80% to over 90% and be completely sold out during high season.
+During normal years (pre COVID), it was not unusual for condos managed by these types of companies to average occupancy rates of 80% to over 90% and be completely sold out during high season

 If there are employee issues, they are handled by management.
 If there are management issues, they will be handled by the parent company.
 You will likely never have to get involved at all, and, in most cases, won’t even hear about it.